aegiacometti/cloud-automation/README.md

 3.- export to excel format the full combination of: AEPg, EPG, provider/consumer, contract, subject, filter and filter name, ports, etc

-### getTenantExportToOCI.py

-Script to connect to an Cisco ACI APIC, download a Tenant and export information to OCI and Terraform data structures.

-Cleaning rules, adaptations, warning.

 ### aci_to_chat.py
 Script to send ACI faults and events to Slack or WebEx Teams.